bosankus/Ahead/README.md

 - This app runs off a Firebase backend.
 You will need to generate your firebase backend.
 To do this, navigate to https://firebase.google.com/ and sign up.
 Create a project called "Ahead" (or what ever you want to call it).

 ## Contribution
 The application is not ready for open source contribution yet.
-However do fork the repo and raise a pull request if you want to join & make the application better.
+However do fork the repo and raise a pull request if you want to join to make the application better.

 Show some ❤️ by starring /forking some of the repositories!